Guadalupe-Blanco River: Continuous Water Quality Monitoring

 Project Description

-The GBRA will inform the public about water quality conditions through electronic notifications, educational computer kiosks placed at strategic locations within each watershed, and updates to the GBRA website.
+The GBRA informed the public about water quality conditions through electronic notifications, educational computer kiosks placed at strategic locations within each watershed, and updates to the GBRA website.

 Documents